danGeekan/danGeekan/README.md

 ### [Gameplay Video](https://drive.google.com/file/d/1nlU626D5JFrWtzhQ3TQA1muRaSkABx6R/view?usp=drive_link)
 - **Platform**: *IOS* <br>
 - **Description**: *I made this game from scratch, starting with the first idea and bringing it to this version.
 (The sprites were drawn by an artist)* <br>
+- **Game features**: *<br>&nbsp;&nbsp;&nbsp;&nbsp;Stick&Shoot is a fast-paced game where precision matters.
+Built with Unity, C#, and clean code principles, the game uses Factory Pattern, DoTween for smooth animations, and Bootstrap for object initialization.<br>
-- **Game features**: *The game features an in-game shop, a level selection menu, and music and sound controls.
+&nbsp;&nbsp;&nbsp;&nbsp;The game features an in-game shop, a level selection menu, and music and sound controls.
 It includes a start screen and multiple playable levels.
-UI animations were created using DOTween, and game data is stored in JSON files.*
+Progress is saved via JSON.
+Also you can use two fingers to accelerate the ball, collect gold stars to unlock unique skins (some of which have special abilities, like shields and coin multipliers), etc.*